 He was born in Nigeria but lives in New York now and was educated in the United States as well.
 In 2008 he wrote and directed a short film in Poland.
 And in 2011, he did the same in Denmark.
 I’m Danish, so I had to mention that.
 But really, I just wanted to point out that he’s used to working with lots of different nationalities.

-The Cloverfield Paradox is quite different to the other Cloverfield movies, but that’s a strength of the movies in this franchise.
+The Cloverfield Paradox is quite different from the other Cloverfield movies, but that’s a strength of the movies in this franchise.
 Also, it connects the dots of the two previous movies.

 As much as I do love Netflix releasing this, it definitely would have been awesome to watch this on a big screen.
 It deserved that!